 Launch offers year-round kindergarten readiness for children ages 3–5, Monday through Friday, from 7:00 a.m. to 6:00 p.m.
 Because we serve children from various cultural and linguistic backgrounds, we take special care to be aware and responsive to the needs of our diverse community.
 All of our preschool programs are part of the Seattle Preschool Program and have been awarded a Quality Level of Excellence rating by Early Achievers, Washington State’s quality rating and improvement system for early learning programs.
 We use the HighScope curriculum, which is utilized in preschools and kindergartens worldwide and has been adopted by the City of Seattle as one of the designated curriculums for all of their partner preschools.
 This research-based curriculum provides developmentally appropriate practices that embrace the whole child and focus on building the skills necessary for a preschooler’s smooth transition into kindergarten.
 With HighScope, daily activities can change frequently or remain the same as children explore and gain mastery of the topic.
 It is common to see different themes and activities emerging at our various sites.
 Our dedicated staff are keen observers skilled at identifying the strengths, needs, and interests of individual children as well as the group as they interact with one another and the surrounding environment.
 Launch teachers bring expertise and passion to teaching and see every day as an opportunity to enhance learning, development, and meaning for the children entrusted in their care.

 The Miller Annex is a project in partnership with the City of Seattle.
 This building is currently under construction and is slated to be habitable in January.
-No service partner has been selected for this location yet and will be determined later in the fall.
+Launch has been selected recently as the service provider for this location.
 Seattle Preschool Program hopes to offer 1-2 classrooms beginning in January for students who are not placed during the normal SPP selection timeline.
 If you would be interested in getting updates about the Miller Annex project, please select "I'd like updates" and SPP will be in touch as we know more about this option and the timeline.

 ReWA believes that all children should have the opportunity to succeed in school and beyond.
 Often, refugee and immigrant parents feel disconnected from existing child care programs due to language, cultural, and religious barriers.
 Our Early Learning Center helps refugee and immigrant parents feel supported by providing childcare that breaks down language, cultural, and religious barriers.
 In ReWA’s classrooms, each child is encouraged to share their own culture and value other cultures different from their own.
 The Early Learning Center offers the following • Qualified bilingual and bicultural staff • Small classroom environments for individualized learning • Strong literacy programs • Integrated, dual-language curriculum • Culturally-relevant, home-cooked hot meals • Supportive services through bilingual and bicultural Family Advocates • Free part-day childcare for qualifying families • NACCP Accreditation (National Accreditation Commission for Early Care and Education Programs) Curriculum Our “Soy Bilingue” curriculum creates a balanced support of home language and culture, while equipping children with necessary English skills for their transition to Kindergarten.
 The “Create Curriculum” meets the social, emotional, physical, language, cognitive and literacy objectives for childhood learning and development using a play-based model.
 Locations • Preschool on Beacon Hill, serving children 3 – 5 years old • Childcare at the Main Office, serving infants – 3 years old